A story about a trip to east-Spitsbergen, Svalbard

 The first sign of life here at the east coast was fresh Polar Bear Tracks.

 It is soon evening again, and we find the place for our base camp at Kapp Dufferin.
 The snow is very deep and powder like here so we cannot stop the snow machines before we have driven in a circle for so to stop in our own tracks,- if not we would have had difficulties when starting up driving again.
-The place is only 100m from the sea shore.
-Eeehh, -ice shore as the sea is solid frozen.
-To ensure that we do not get unexpected visitors when sleeping we set up an arrangement of trap wire with flare around the camp.
-If any Polar Bear should want to go inside the wire and research were the good food smell come from he would have to front the wire and the flare would trigger.
+The place is only 100m from the sea shore, -well by the “ice shore” as the sea is solid frozen.
+To ensure that we do not get unexpected visitors when sleeping we set up an arrangement of tripwire with flares around the camp.
+If any Polar Bear should want to go inside the wire and search were the good food smell come from he would have to front the wire and the flare would trigger.
 To be honest, I went into the wire and triggered the flare more frequently that the Polar Bears ever did.

 Old trappers grave at the remote east coast of Spitsbergen.